Canadian School Library Association’s Treasure Mountain 8 Research Symposium

 I’ve been working with generative artificial intelligence with students in my computer technology program since 2018 when we were fortunate to get a new grade 9 whose dad was on the team that brought IBM Watson to Jeopardy.
 That got us connected to IBM cloud and building AI chatbots five years before the “AI revolution” everyone has been caught out by.

 That wasn’t our first point of contact with AI though.
-I’d been keeping an eye on AI dev as far back as 2015 because we launched our gamedev course in ’15 and getting handle on building intelligent responses to player actions in our games immediately became our biggest challenge.
+I’d been keeping an eye on AI dev as far back as 2015 because we launched our gamedev course then and getting handle on building intelligent responses to player actions in our games immediately became our biggest challenge.
 Thanks to Gord and IBM we were able to get our juniors familiar with AI prior to asking them to take on significant software engineering challenges with it in the senior grades.

 I presented on AI use in the classroom at the ECOO conference pre-COVID in fall of 2019.
 Gord from IBM even came all the way down to Niagara Falls to offer world class suppport.
 The room was all but empty: